Laptop Purchase Portal

 Q: Will my personal computer be supported by Technology Services?

-Q: Do you recommend purchasing a tablet computer?
+Q: Do you recommend purchasing a tablet?

 While students may find tablet computing appropriate for many uses, at this time Technology Services recommends laptops rather than tablets.
 Tablets are currently not compatible with many of the systems Trinity uses.